Azdaroth/Azdaroth.github.io/source/_posts/2017-09-24-do-or-do-not-there-is-no-try-object-number-try-considered-harmful.markdown

 end
 ```

-It's much now - instead of referring to the address via `payment.client.try(:address)` we can simply do `payment.client_address`, which is already an improvement as `Object#try` happens only in one place.
+It's much better now - instead of referring to the address via `payment.client.try(:address)` we can simply do `payment.client_address`, which is already an improvement as `Object#try` happens only in one place.
 Let's refactor it further.

 We are left now with two options: either `client` being `nil` is a legit case or not.
 If it is, we can make the code look confident and explicitly return early, which clearly shows that having no `client` is a valid use case: